-Motion Moved without Notice Requires Seconder Speakers / Debate Permitted Right of Reply (i) Change the Order of Business Yes Yes Mover of motion only No (ii) Business without Notice (matter of urgency) (clause 10.3) Yes Yes Mover of motion only No (iii) Dissent from Chairperson's ruling on Point of Order Yes Yes Mover & Chairperson only may speak No (iv) Adjournment of Meeting Yes Yes No debate permitted No (V) Limitation to number of speakers (motion be now put) Yes if the mover of the motion or amendment has spoken in favour of it and no councillor expresses an intention to speak against it, or if at least 2 councillors have spoken in favour of the motion or amendment and at least 2 councillors have spoken against it.
+Motion Moved without Notice Requires Seconder Speakers / Debate Permitted Right of Reply i.
+Change the Order of Business Yes Yes Mover of motion only No ii.
+Business without Notice (matter of urgency) (clause 10.3) Yes Yes Mover of motion only No iii.
+Dissent from Chairperson's ruling on Point of Order Yes Yes Mover and chairperson only may speak No iv.
+Adjournment of Meeting Yes Yes No debate permitted No v.
+Limitation to number of speakers (motion be now put) Yes if the mover of the motion or amendment has spoken in favour of it and no councillor expresses an intention to speak against it, or if at least 2 councillors have spoken in favour of the motion or amendment and at least 2 councillors have spoken against it.
 No No debate permitted.
-Motion must be put immediately after mover of original motion/amendment has right of reply. Νο (vi) Deferment of a Matter Yes Yes Yes Yes (vii) Motion be dealt with in seriatim Yes Yes Mover of motion only No
+Motion must be put immediately after mover of original motion/amendment has right of reply No vi.
+Deferment of a Matter Yes Yes Yes Yes vii.
+Motion be dealt with in seriatim Yes Yes Mover of motion only No